wikukarno/buanacoding/content/blog/security/phishing-signs-fake-email-examples-and-how-to-avoid-2025.md

 ## Key Takeaways

 - Phishing is about pressure and imitation.
 Slow down and verify.
-- Links and apps can be dangerous—stick to official sources and check domains carefully.
+- Links and apps can be dangerous--stick to official sources and check domains carefully.
 - Password managers and security keys dramatically reduce risk.
 - If you slip, reset credentials, revoke access, and monitor activity quickly.